Last updated 10 May 2022

 A child defendant has the sole right of election and where appropriate, a child charged with an indictable offence can be referred to the Mental Health Court (s 61 Youth Justice Act).

-Sentence ‘non-serious’ indictable offences
+Magistrates sentence ‘non-serious’ indictable offences

 Where a child pleads guilty to a non-serious indictable offence, the child can decide whether they want the magistrate to sentence them or a judge (s 93(2) Youth Justice Act).

-Hear and decide simple offences
+Magistrates hear and decide simple offences

 Some criminal matters are considered sufficiently minor that they have to be dealt with by a magistrate.
 A magistrate can do this in the absence of the child, but if they find the case proved, the only sentence they can impose is a fine and only if the child has provided information in writing about their capacity to pay a fine (s 46 Youth Justice Act).

-Sentence simple offences
+Magistrates sentence simple offences

 Where a child pleads guilty to a simple offence, the magistrate must sentence the child.